Suh Byung-soo: Political career

 In the 2000 by-elections, Suh ran as the Grand National Party (GNP)'s nominee for the Mayor of Haeundae and was elected, defeating 2 independent candidates (the then-ruling Millennium Democratic Party aka MDP did not put a candidate).
 He succeeded the predecessor Shin Joong-bock, whose election was annulled for violating the election law in 1999.
 He promised to attract both foreign and private capitals and make the district as a logistic hub for information and tourism.
 Under his mayorship, he had successfully fixed hawker stalls at Hoan Road and built Moontan Road.

 He resigned on 7 February 2002 in order to run for the MP for Haeundae-Gijang 1st constituency at the by-election called due to the death of Sohn Tae-in.
 He won with 27,961 votes, defeating the MDP candidate Choi In-ho.
 In the 2004 election, he again contested with Choi In-ho who ran under the Uri Party banner in this time.
 Despite coming behind in exit polls, he successfully beat his rival.
 Shortly after the re-election in 2008, he served as the Chairman of the Strategy and Finance Committee, for this time, he suggested an amendment of the Tax Law and Bank of Korea Act, including tax reduction.
 In 2010, he was elected as a Vice President of the GNP.

 In the 2012 election, Suh contested under the Saenuri banner and defeated the DFP-UFP unity candidate, Goh Chang-kwon, with a majority of 18,705 votes.
 He was a potential candidate for the Saenuri parliamentary leader, but some media suggested he could be "nominated" the position under the interim President Park Geun-hye.
 Known as the "Nominee List", on 25 April, he finally declared to not seek for the position.
 On 21 May, under the new President Hwang Woo-yea, he was appointed the party's Secretary-General.
 As the Secretary-General, he contributed its presidential candidate Park Geun-hye to be elected to the position in December.

 Mayor of Busan

 2014 mayoral election

-On 26 February 2014, Suh officially launched his bid for Busan mayorship at Daehang Saebaji Harbour, Gadeok Island.
+On 26 February 2014, Suh officially launched his bid for Busan mayorship at Daehang Saebaji Harbour, Gadeokdo.
 Following are the manifestos included in his declaration: